backprop-ai/backprop/README.md

 </p>

 <p align="center">
-Kiri is a Python library that makes using state-of-the-art AI easy, accessible and scalable.
+Kiri is a Python library that makes it simple to solve AI tasks without requiring any data.
 </p>

+Kiri is built around solving tasks with transfer learning.
+It implements state-of-the-art AI models that are general enough to solve real world tasks with no data required from the user.

 <p align="center">
    <img src=".github/kiri-example.png" width="600"/>
 </p>

-With Kiri, no experience in AI is needed to solve valuable real world problems using:
+Out of the box tasks you can solve with Kiri:

 - Conversational question answering in English (for FAQ chatbots, text analysis, etc.)
-- Zero-shot text classification in 100+ languages (for email sorting, intent detection, etc.)
+- Text Classification in 100+ languages (for email sorting, intent detection, etc.)
-- Zero-shot image classification (for object recognition, OCR, etc.)
+- Image Classification (for object recognition, OCR, etc.)
-- Text vectorisation in 50+ languages (semantic search for ecommerce, documentation, etc.)
+- Text Vectorisation in 50+ languages (semantic search for ecommerce, documentation, etc.)
 - Summarisation in English (TLDRs for long documents)
 - Emotion detection in English (for customer satisfaction, text analysis, etc.)
+- Text Generation (for idea, story generation and broad task solving)

+Some tasks support finetuning, which lets you adapt a task for your specific use case with little data and a couple of lines of code.
+We are adding finetuning support for all tasks soon.

-Run everything locally or take your code to production using our optimised inference [API](https://kiri.ai), where you only pay for usage.
+You can run all tasks locally or in production with our optimised inference [API](https://kiri.ai), where you only pay for usage.
+It includes all the models in our library and lets you upload your own finetuned models.

 | ⚡ [Getting started](#getting-started)                            | Installation, few minute introduction     |
 | :---------------------------------------------------------------- | :---------------------------------------- |